kajamiko/cookbook/README.md

 The project's deployed version is configured to use populated database hosted on mlab.com.
-As images are stored in the project's filesystem, the deployed version is also populated as it would be in production.
+As images are stored in the project's filesystem, the deployed version is also populated.

 ## Testing